 The alarm will also activate the LED, vibration or audible modes of a Harley-Davidson security pager.
 A pager can operate either in silent or in combination with an optional siren.
-The range of a pager can be up to 0.5 mi (0.8 km).
+The range of a pager can be up to 0.8 km (0.5 mi).
 See a Harley-Davidson dealer for details.